projectriff-demo/demo/README.md

 ./riff-kapp-install.sh
 ```

-For a cluster like "Minikube" or "Docker for Mac" that doesn't support LoadBalancer use:
+For a cluster like "Minikube" or "Docker Desktop" that doesn't support LoadBalancer use:

 ```
 ./riff-kapp-install.sh --node-port
 ```